pavel-mironchik/fastai/README.md

 - **Confirm before overwriting.** If you rerun `/fastai-create-plan`, decide whether to reuse the existing `plan.md` or replace it.
 The command will prompt, but double-check to avoid losing work.
 - **Resume execution safely.** `/fastai-execute-plan` intentionally skips `[x]` steps so you can restart it after a break without redoing completed work.
 - **Share the management report.** The final section avoids file names and highlights business value—perfect for status updates or sprint reviews.
+- **Language-indifferent behavior.** Even though the templates are in English, the commands automatically respond in the user's language (briefs, plans, and the final manager report included).

 ### Command invocation reference